naywilkins512/READMEGenerator/README.md

   # Installation Instructions

-  clone this repo to your local computer
+  clone this repo to your local
   # Usage
   node index.js
   # License